"Doctor," Wyn said as she watched him step back from the console

 was certainly covered.
 Nobody could accuse him of not having staying power.

-turned a corner and his eyes were blinded momentarily by the bright light.
+He turned a corner and his eyes were blinded momentarily by the bright

-When they adjusted he saw that the source of it was a giant plasma ball,
+light.
+When they adjusted he saw that the source of it was a giant plasma

-nine or ten feet high, like a mobile sun.
-He could feel the heat of it.
+ball, nine or ten feet high, like a mobile sun.
+He could feel the heat

-He could see how the walls of the tunnel were being turned to glass as
+of it.
+He could see how the walls of the tunnel were being turned to glass

-or anything else.
-He knew there was no way to fight something like this.
+physics or anything else.
+He knew there was no way to fight something

 The plasma ball came after him.
 He was outrunning it, but not by very